Find out how this prenatal test uses umbilical cord blood to check for genetic disorders and infections.

 After the procedure

-After the blood sample is taken, you might experience cramping or a small amount of vaginal bleeding.
+After the blood sample is taken, you might have cramping or a small amount of discomfort.

-Your health care provider might use ultrasound or an external labor monitor to track your baby''s heart rate for an hour or two after the procedure.
+Your health care provider will use an ultrasound or an external labor monitor to track your baby's heart rate after the procedure.

-When you''re allowed to go home, your health care provider might suggest resting for the remainder of the day.
-You''ll likely be able to resume normal activities the next day.
+When you go home, your health care provider might suggest resting for the remainder of the day.
+You'll likely be able to resume normal activities the next day.
 Call your health care provider if you experience vaginal bleeding or fluid leakage.

-Meanwhile, the blood sample will be analyzed in a lab.
-Test results are typically available within a matter of days — or in some cases, within a matter of hours.
+The blood sample will be analyzed in a lab.
+Test results are typically available within days.

-If your baby has an infection, for example, your health care provider will help you understand the treatment options.
+If your baby has an infection, your health care provider will explain the treatment options.
 If your baby has severe anemia, he or she might need a blood transfusion through the umbilical cord.
-In some cases, early delivery is needed.